-If you have a refrigerant leak, you should call in an HVAC professional straight away to repair the refrigerant lines and top up the system with a refrigerant charge.
+If you have a refrigerant leak, you should immediately call an HVAC professional to repair the refrigerant lines and top up the system with a refrigerant charge.

 If you do not do this, you may cause lasting damage to the compressor.

 The condenser fan is responsible for blowing air across the condenser to cool the refrigerant in the condenser coil.
 It is located in the outside ac unit.